 Top/high stopper bolt

 Next set up your high stopper bolt.
 Shift to the smallest sprocket and then tighten the adjustment bolt until it touches the left link at the position where the rear derailleur stops.

 Then, turn the bolt counter-clockwise to loosen it one full turn to allow the rear derailleur to ‘over-shift’. (when it shifts, the derailleur will move slightly past its final position and then move back)

 Your rear derailleur should be set up perfectly now.
-Of course you can always enter adjustment mode again and make small changes but this should be your baseline setup.
+Of course, you can always enter adjustment mode again and make small changes but this should be your baseline setup.

 Note that while you could do the entire process on the bike, it’s probably best to do it with the bike on a bike repair stand.
 This will allow you to notice when the chain is touching the 4th sprocket more easily.

 The amount of steps you can make differs per hardware series (33 total for 6870, 25 for 9070).
-If you want to know the amount of steps available please have a look at your series’ dealer manual.
+If you want to know the number of steps available please have a look at your series’ dealer manual.
 Alternatively, connect your bike to your Windows computer and use the e-Tube project software to look up the current setting and available steps.